MarwanBit/UniHacks_2020-2021/README.md

 This is the Repo for our UniHacks Project

-For the Complete Project look into the Flask tests Branch, and run the Project.py file with the python command.
+For the Complete Rough Draft of the Project look into the Flask tests Branch, and run the Project.py file with the python command.